-The national reports are published by the United Nations as official submissions from the NVP countries and become part of the official record of ECOSOC.
-They are also placed on the ECOSOC NVP webpage and "Development Strategies that Work" websites.
-To enhance the visibility and impact of the NVP, the national reports are published and widely disseminated.
-Initial draft report should be made available to the NVP Reviewers who are designated by each NVP country.
+The national reports are published by the United Nations as official submissions from the NVP countries.
+They are translated into six working languages of the UN and become part of the official record of ECOSOC.
+They are also placed on the ECOSOC NVP webpage and the "Development Strategies that Work" website of the Department of Economic and Social Affairs.
+To enhance the visibility and impact of the NVPs, the national reports are published and widely disseminated.
+The NVP country is responsible for making available advance capitals of the national report.